segmentio/segment-docs/src/connections/destinations/catalog/userpilot/index.md

 Data passed in the `identify` can be organized under different categories.
 * Properties about the user such as `plan` or `userRole` to help targetting a specifc segment.
-* Properties to personlize the content of the Userpilot experiences such as `name` or `company`
+* Properties to personlize the content of the Userplot experiences such as `name` or `company`
 * Properties to target users based on their lifecycle such as `createdAt`.
 This will allow you to target newly created accounts or accounts that have yet to achieve a certain feature in the user lifecyle.